Alexander Wolcott: Role in the 1815–18 depression and later politics

 After the War of 1812 and the Treaty of Ghent's ratification, the British made a policy of selling their goods at a loss.
 Such economic strategy harmed budding American manufacturers who might attempt to sell to the European markets.
 This caused a commercial depression in the United States from 1815 to 1818.
 In 1816, a tariff was brought in, which aided manufacturers, although some New England cotton and wool manufacturers remained discontented.
 The Connecticut Society for the Encouragement of Manufactures was formed during this depression.
 Wolcott took a leadership position, and was known as the "boss".
 Among its other leaders were Thomas Macdonough, Titus Hosmer, and Asher Miller, a close associate of the Governor.
 Its purpose was to advance manufacturers "in every legitimate way".

 Wolcott led the delegation of Republicans to the convention on the Constitution of Connecticut in 1818.
 He sparked controversy at the convention by supporting the expulsion of any judge who declared a legislative act unconstitutional, effectively taking a position in opposition to judicial review.
 John Milton Niles, a colleague of Wolcott, described him after his death as someone who "more than any other individual, deserves to be considered as the father and founder of the Jeffersonian school of politics [in Connecticut]."

 Death and legacy

 Wolcott died on June 26, 1828.
-He was survived by one of his sisters as well as his son.
 He is buried in Middletown's Mortimer cemetery.